 Should You Buy Los Angeles Real Estate in 2026?

 Buying a house in L.A. seems pretty impossible now.
 Median prices are around $850,000 and mortgage rates are higher than 6%.
-So, should I really jump into the market?
+So, should you really jump into the market?

 Numbers Show Normalization

 Also, the market is slowing.
 Homes that once sold in 28 days are now taking 37 days to sell.
-While that is still not a lot of time to wait, it is some time — and maybe you will actually get to think before you decide to make an offer.
+That's not a lot of extra time, but it's something—you might actually get to think before making an offer.

 Rates: The Unpredictable Factor